ExploreASL/Documentation/docs/FAQ.md

 > I would like to use ExploreASL, but I do not have a Matlab license.
 Can you help me?

 ExploreASL is based on a variety of toolboxes that were written in Matlab.
-We are working on the ExploreASL GUI and the docker integration though, so that everyone can use ExploreASL without Matlab license fees.
+We have an ExploreASL GUI, a compiled version, and a docker integration though, so that everyone can use ExploreASL without Matlab license fees - see the [Installation Tutorial](./Tutorials-Installation/).

 > Doing **x** worked just fine in ExploreASL version **a** but doesn't work in version **b**.
 What should I do now?